No goals in 10 Champions League games: Should Inter cash in on Arsenal-linked Lautaro Martinez this summer?

 Cassano remains "crazy" about Lautaro, though, and still believes him capable of scoring 35 goals a season.

-Lautaro may now have 14 league goals in 2021-22, but it is worth noting that he has never scored more than 17 across a single season in his professional career.
+However, while Lautaro may now have 14 league goals in 2021-22, it is worth noting that he has never scored more than 17 across a single season in his professional career.

 His pressing and work-rate are undeniably impressive – he has made more recoveries in the opposition final third (25) than any other player in Serie A this season – and he can certainly thrive when he has space to run into.